platinum95/Crinna-compiler/README.md

+# Crinna
-Kind of like a mix of Verilog, C, and PHDL.
+Kind of like a mix of Verilog, C, and PHDL?
+Subject to (lots of) change.

 primitives:
     - All the C-primitives for non-synthesised stuff